10 Habits That Will Make You Smarter

 It also helps you de-clutter your brain and give you space to learn more.

 Spend a few minutes each day in meditation or mindfulness exercises.
-Also, write down the preceding whatever ideas or thoughts that are pruned when you’re meditating or after meditation.
+Also, write down the preceding ideas or thoughts that are pruned when you’re meditating or after meditation.

 Focus on your breathing and bring your attention back whenever your mind wanders.